MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-gtk4/doc/md/T-Aboutdialog.md

 The constructed dialog is associated with the parent window and reused for future invocations of this function.

-    method show-about-dialog (  N-GObject() $parent, Str $first-property-name,  $… )
+    method show-about-dialog (  N-GObject() $parent, Str $first-property-name, … )

   * $parent; the parent top-level window.

   * $first-property-name; the name of the first property.

-  * $…; value of first property, followed by more pairs of property name and value, undefined-terminated.
+  * …; value of first property, followed by more pairs of property name and value.
+Note that each argument must be specified as a pair of a type and its value!